NorthernWidget/Project-Margay/README.md

 **Red, Fast Blinking**: Batteries <3.3V, voltage too low to properly function
 * *If* this error occurs while also connected over USB, check proper connection of batteries
 * Replace batteries

->> I copied this over from the Margay_Library as it seemed relevant, I may modify it to better match the Resnik document.

 # Developer Notes